What Jobs Can You Get With a Finance Degree?

 Securities Trader Jobs

-It used to be possible to advance as a trader without a college degree.
-While the career path is still somewhat less defined than, say, investment banking, most traders have a strong university background in a finance-related field, and many have advanced degrees in statistics, mathematics, or related fields.
+In the past, it was feasible for traders to advance their careers without a college degree.
+While the career trajectory remains less structured than certain professions like investment banking, most traders now possess a solid university education in a finance-related discipline, with many holding advanced degrees in statistics, mathematics, or similar fields.

-Traders who perform well are typically rewarded with increased capital.
-It is not uncommon for top traders to form their own hedge funds.
+Traders who demonstrate exceptional performance are usually entrusted with larger capital.
+It is not rare for top-performing traders to establish their own hedge funds.

 ● Securities trader average salary: $72,612